numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Executive summary
 -----------------

-Matrix multiplication is uniquely deserving of a new, dedicated infix
+In numerical code, there are two important operations which compete for use of the ``*`` operator: elementwise multiplication, and matrix multiplication.
+Most Python code uses the ``*`` operator for the former, leaving no operator for matrix multiplication; a minority uses the opposite convention and suffers the opposite problem.
+Matrix multiplication is uniquely deserving of a new, dedicated infix operator, because:

-operator:
+* The lack of a standard notation for matrix multiplication produces API fragmentation across the ecosystem of numeric packages.

-* Adding an infix matrix multiplication operator brings Python into alignment with universal notational practice across all fields of mathematics, science, and engineering.
+* ``@`` brings Python into alignment with universal notational practice across all fields of mathematics, science, and engineering.

 * ``@`` greatly clarifies real-world code.